GeoGenetics-edu/case-study-data-processing-documentation-team01/README.md

 ## Plotting the overall distribution
 We used the provided bash loops and R plots (shown in the files plotting.sh and plotting2.sh) to make the two files "readlength_distributionTotal.pdf" and "readlength_distributionPerKingdom.pdf".
 The "readlength_distributionTotal.pdf" plot shows the read length distribution for every sample.
 While the "readlength_distributionPerKingdom.pdf" file shows the read length distribution for every read assigned to one of the kingdoms.

+# Day 3
+## Plotting ancient DNA Authentication in Time series data in R

+### Parameter Selection
+We changed minimum damage threshold to 0.1 because we want to get rid of sequences that have 0 damage.
+We didn't set it higher because we don't want to be removing true positives.
+Maybe DNA degrades at different rates and we don't want to lose any potential data.

+We set the significance to 2, because when we looked at the damage plot panel this was a good place to minimise the amount of contamination or results affected by misalignment

+We used a minimum of 100 reads per taxon, this is a good amount of reads to be able to identify if it is true damage or not

+We used a minimum length of 35 base pairs because anything lower than this may be to short to identify properly (see above)